parthobardhan/greenplum-predicate-pushdown/README.md

 ##  Case 2: When predicate value DOES NOT EXIST in Oracle

 8.
-Update LD_LIBRARY_PATH and point to Oracle client libraries and QUERYFILTER to the predicate you want.
+Update LD_LIBRARY_PATH and point to Oracle client libraries, and QUERYFILTER to the predicate you want.

 `$ vi executepush.sh `
 ```